Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

 Editor's Note: This From the 2015 Blue Louisa Archives

-Back in 2015, Blue Louisa outlined a project to take control of villages, towns, cities and counties was being managed through an ALEC spin off, known as the American City County Exchange (ACCE) and coordinated through ALEC state chairs.
+Back in 2015, Blue Louisa outlined a project to take control of villages, towns, cities and counties managed through an ALEC spin off, known as the American City County Exchange (ACCE) and coordinated through ALEC state chairs.

-Here in Virginia the person best know as man behind the ALEC curtain is House Speaker Bill Howell, who coincidentally was the national chair of their effort to bring back wayward corporations who fled when their participation was publicly exposed several years ago, along with Louisa’s own Pat Mullins, the soon to be retiring Chair of the Virginia Republican Party.
+Here in Virginia the person best know as man behind the ALEC curtain is House Speaker Bill Howell, who coincidentally was the national chair of their effort to bring back wayward corporations who fled when their participation was publicly exposed several years ago, along with Louisa’s own Pat Mullins, the soon to be retiring Chair of the Virginia Republican’s.

-Like ALEC, the American City County Exchange (ACCE) offers corporate America a direct conduit into the policy making process of city councils and municipalities.
+Like ALEC, the American City County Exchange ACCE offers corporate America a direct conduit into the policy making process of city councils and municipalities.
 Where lobbyists acting on behalf of major businesses are able to propose resolutions and argue for new profit-enhancing legislation in front of elected city officials, who will then return to their council chambers and seek to implement the proposals.

 For example, take this thinly disguised op-ed, dated November 13th 2014 by Kara Kerwin the president of The Center for Education Reform calling for increased local support for charter schools.

 Given the long standing conservative history of our own local paper, The Central Virginian, most letters to the editor from local conservatives should be taken with a lump of salt.
 But this letter from Christina Shaw of Culpeper a few days later also calling for local support of charter schools was unusual enough to set off anyone’s BS radar.